SamuelSwartzberg/flashcardifying_text_temp/inf/data/data-types/types-and-languages.md

 ### basics

 Type checking is the enforcement of the constraints of types.
+A type checker is something that does type-checking.

+### static/dynamic/hybrid

-A type checker is something that does type-checking Static/dynamic/hybrid type checking is type checking pre or at compile time/at runtime/both.
+Static/dynamic/hybrid type checking is type checking pre or at compile time/at runtime/both.
+Static type checking cannot affect the running program anymore.
+Something hybrid/dynamic is hybrid if static type checking is supported, and only dynamic otherwise.

 ### any